Torinad2/Java_Chapter_2_3/README.md

 # Java_Chapter_2_3
 Starting out with Java.
-Assignment 3: Personal Information.
-Chapter 2.
+Chapter 2, Assignment 3: Personal Information.

 Personal Information
 Write a program that displays the following information, each on a separate line: